 Nobody does this with sound.

-Lighting and sound both operate on the nervous system below conscious awareness.
-Both establish mood before the customer has formed a thought about the space.
+Lighting and sound both land on a customer before they have formed a thought about the space.
+Both establish mood before conscious awareness kicks in.
 Both have measurable effects on dwell time, perceived quality, and purchase behavior.
 Both interact with the physical materials of the store (hard surfaces reflect sound the way glass reflects light, and both can produce glare).
-Both can be specified at the variable level with quantifiable parameters.
+Both can be specified with the same rigor a lighting designer already brings to a retail brief.

 The difference is that the retail industry treats one as a design discipline and the other as a Spotify subscription.